darkfeline/dantalian/doc/user/library.rst

 is generally pretty lenient.
-On ext4, for example, the main limiting factor is number of files per directory, i.e., the number of files that have a given tag.  dantalian remains usable no matter the number, but if you have, say more than 10,000 files with a given tag, ``ls`` (specifically ``readdir()`` on the kernel level) may begin to see performance issues.
-However, file access is unaffected.
+On ext4, for example, the main limiting factor is number of files per directory, i.e., the number of files that have a given tag.  dantalian remains usable no matter the number, but if you have, say, more than 10,000 files with a given tag, ``ls`` (specifically ``readdir()`` on the kernel level) may begin to see performance issues.
+However, file access will not be affected.